bongiozzo/musica_mustdie/output/band_mardegrises.md

 # Mar De Grises

+doom from Chile

-Дискография
+## Дискография

-"Demo" 2002, Death Doom
+### "Demo" 2002, Death Doom

+1. Storm
+2. Recklessness
+3. Mar De Grises
+4. For Just An Eternity

+### "The Tatterdemalion Express" 2004, Death Doom

+El otro
+To see Saturn fall
+Storm
+Recklessness
+Self portrait no 1
+Be welcome oh hideous hell
+Onirica

-"The Tatterdemalion Express" 2004, Death Doom "Draining The Waterheart" 2008, Death Doom
+### "Draining The Waterheart" 2008, Death Doom

+1. Sleep Just One Dawn 08:24
+2. Kilometros de Nada 10:53
+3. Deep-Seeded Hope Avant-Garde 08:29
+4. Fantasia 03:10
+5. Wooden Woodpecker Conversion 06:13
+6. One Possessed 07:08
+7. Summon Me 06:23
+8. Liturgia: Convite y Prefiguraciуn/Purgatorio/Diбlogo Infierno 13:35

+ consists in two editions: a quite simple one and a luxus limited edition, specially designed fo the fans.
+Tuomo Lethonen (Swallow the Sun, Grave Flowers) has done the artwork; there will be a digipack-A5 format that will include a mini CD entitled "UNCONSCIOS PASSENGER" as bonus material.

+Album Lineup:

+Alejandro Arce - Drums
+Rodrigo G. - Bass
+Rodrigo M. - Guitar
+Sergio A. - Guitar
+Juan Escobar - Vocals, Keys, Synth

-"First River Regards (EP)" 2009, Death Doom
+### "First River Regards (EP)" 2009, Death Doom

-"Streams Inwards" 2010, Death Doom
+### "Streams Inwards" 2010, Death Doom

+1. Starmaker 05:56
+2. Shining Human Skin 05:45
+3. The Bell and the Solar Gust 05:44
+4. Spectral Ocean 03:03
+5. Sensing the New Orbit 04:50
+6. Catatonic North 06:36
+7. Knotted Delirium 07:17
+8. A Sea of Dead Comets 07:56

+The limited digipak edition will include the bonus song "Aphelion Aura" (09:01).

 ## Отношения с другими группами